ProQual CAT1 cable avoidance training with practical locator exercises

 Max Delegates8 per session

 EquipmentSygma provides Radiodetection CAT4 and Genny4 as standard for classroom sessions.
-Skills are transferable to any manufacturer's locator including Vivax-Metrotech vLoc, Leica DSX, and Radiodetection RD8200/RD8100.
+This course can be delivered on any of the following equipment: Radiodetection CAT4, CAT4+, RD8200, RD8100, Vivax-Metrotech vLoc, or Leica DSX.
 On-site: client supplies their own locator and signal generator for practical elements

 Pass StandardAll 14 theory criteria and all 8 practical criteria must be met